Configure SAML-based single sign-on for your application using the Microsoft Graph API

 • Grant yourself the following delegated permissions: Application.ReadWrite.All, AppRoleAssignment.ReadWrite.All, Policy.Read.All, Policy.ReadWrite.ApplicationConfiguration, and User.ReadWrite.All.

-In this tutorial, you retrieve the identifier of the application template for AWS IAM Identity Center (successor to AWS Single Sign-On).
-Record the value of the id property to use later in this tutorial.
+In this step, you identify the application template for the AWS IAM Identity Center (successor to AWS Single Sign-On) application that you want to configure.
+Record its id.

 Request